-Adverse impact indicator Metric

-Climate and other environment-related ind icators

-Greenhouse gas 1.
-GHG emissions Scope 1 GHG emissions

-emissions Scope 2 GHG emissions

-Scope 3 GHG emissions

-Total GHG emissions

-2 Carbon footprint Carbon footprint

-(Scope 1, 2 and 3 GHG / EVIC

-emissions)

-3. GHG intensity of investee companies GHG intensity of investee

-companies

-(Scope 1, 2 and 3 GHG / CA

-emissions)

-4. Exposure to companies active in the fossil Share of investments in companies

-fuel sector active in the fossil fuel sector

-5. Share of non-renewable energy consumption Share of non-renewable energy

-and production consumption and non-renewable

-energy production of investee

-companies from non-renewable

-energy sources compared to

-renewable energy sources,

-expressed as a percentage of total

-energy sources

-6. Energy consumption intensity per high Energy consumption in GWh per

-impact climate sector million EUR of revenue of investee

-companies, per high impact

-Diadiremite 7 Antivities provedively offertion bindiversity climate sector

-Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee

-Sensitive areas companies with sites/operations located in or near to biodiversity-

-sensitive areas where activities

-of those investee companies

-negatively affect those areas

-Water 8.
-Emissions to water Tonnes of emissions to water

-generated by investee companies

-per million EUR invested,

-expressed as a weighted average

-Waste 9.
-Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and

-radioactive waste generated by

-investee companies per million

-EUR invested, expressed as

-a weighted average

-Indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters

-10. Violations of UN Global Compact principles Share of investments in investee

-and Organisation for Economic Cooperation companies that have been

-and Development (OECD) Guidelines for involved in violations of the UNGC

-Multinational Enterprises principles or OECD Guidelines

-11 Lack of processes and compliance for Multinational Enterprises Share of investments in investee

-Social and 11.
-Lack of processes and compliance

-mechanisms to monitor compliance with companies without policies to monitor

-employee matters UN Global Compact principles and OECD compliance with the UNGC principles or OECD Guidelines for Multinational

-Guidelines for Multinational Enterprises

-Enterprises or grievance/complaints handling mechanisms to address

-violations of the UNGC principles or OECD Guidelines for Multinational Enterprises

-12. Unadjusted gender pay gap Average unadjusted gender pay

-gap of investee companies

-13. Board gender diversity Average ratio of female to male

-board members in investee

-companies, expressed as a

-percentage of all board members

-14. Exposure to controversial weapons Share of investments in investee

-companies involved in the

-manufacture or selling of

-controversial weapons

-Climate and other environment-related indicators

-Water, waste and 9.
-Investments in companies producing chemicals Share of investments in investee

-material companies the activities of which

-emissions fall under Division 20.2 of Annex I

-to Regulation (EC) No 1893/2006

-Additional indicators for social and employee, respect for human rights, anti-corruption and anti-

-bribery matters

-Anti-corruption 16.
-Cases of insufficient action taken to address Share of investments in investee

-and anti-bribery breaches of standards of anti-corruption and companies with identified

-anti-bribery insufficiencies in actions taken to

-address breaches in procedures

-and standards of anti-corruption

-and anti-bribery
+4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 5.
+Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 6.
+Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Biodiversity 7.
+Activities negatively affecting biodiversity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas Water 8.
+Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average Waste 9.
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average Indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Social and employee matters 11.
+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 14.
+Exposure to controversial weapons Share of investment in companies involved in the manufacture or selling of controversial weapons Climate and other environment-re lated indicators Water, waste and material emissions 9.
+Investments in companies producing chemicals Share of investments in investee companies the activities of which fall under Division 20.2 of Annex I to Regulation (EC) No 1893/2006 Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Anti- corruption and anti- bribery 16.
+Cases of insufficient action taken to address breaches of standards of anti-corruption and anti-bribery Share of investments in investee companies with identified insufficiencies in actions taken to address breaches in procedures and standards of anti-corruption and anti-bribery